NERC-CEH/time-stream/README.md

     - If running locally, the value is overwritten by 2024-03-10 to ensure data is always extracted.
     - If running in staging, the value is overwritten by a random date between two specified dates.

 Until the live sensor data is available, the `end_date` parameter is hardcoded within the `build_date_range` function to ensure the app can process some data.
 If the dataset to be processed is changed, then its likely you will need to update these.
-Check the dates available in `parquet-data` locally and in the [level-0 bucket](https://eu-west-2.console.aws.amazon.com/s3/buckets/ukceh-fdri-staging-timeseries-level-0?region=eu-west-2&bucketType=general) for running in staging.
+Check the dates available for each dataset in `parquet-data` (running locally) and in the [level-0 bucket](https://eu-west-2.console.aws.amazon.com/s3/buckets/ukceh-fdri-staging-timeseries-level-0?region=eu-west-2&bucketType=general) (running in staging).

 Get the last two days data from hardcoded end dates (as above)
 ```commandline